 Financing mobile home parks in the past was somewhat challenging since most lenders only understood them as being very low end housing.
 This has dramatically changed in the past 10 years with the industry becoming more visible through marketing efforts and realizing an opportunity for home owners to live in safe, comfortable communities but at a much lower cost than purchasing a single family home.
 Most lenders will still expect the Buyer to put his own cash of 30% to 40% down and they provide the balance required to complete the purchase.
 Current lending rates are at an all-time low so it is an ideal time to borrow funds to invest in this type of opportunity that offers returns of 6% to 9%.
 Lenders are now seeing this as one of the more secure lending opportunities due to the steady cash flow and debt serviceability.

 British Columbia has rent controls as do most provinces.
 Alberta does not have rent controls.
-In 2016 BC parks have an allowable rent increase amount of 2.9% plus proportional amounts as published by the Tenancy Branch each year.
+In 2018 BC parks have an allowable rent increase amount of 2.5% plus proportional amounts as published by the Tenancy Branch each year.
 (2012 – 4.3%) (2013 – 3.8%) (2014 – 2.2%) (2015 – 2.5%) (2016 – 2.9%) Proportional amounts are unforeseen repairs or necessary renovations that are not recurring.
-It is wise to give the allowable rent increase each year so as not to fall behind and then try to make it up at a future date.
-Even though there is a process to get ‘caught up’ in rents, it involves significant time and some hurdles before being granted permission to do so.
+It is wise to give the allowable rent increase each year so as not to fall behind.
+Getting ‘caught up’ in rents is no longer allowed.
 The rent increases not only increases your net income but also adds value and will serve you well when it comes time to sell.
 It reflects on the cap rate which in turn determines the value of the park.

 Additional Profit Centers